blmage/string-similarity/README.md

 ##### Returns

-(number): A fraction from 0 to 1, both inclusive.
-Higher number indicates more similarity.
+(number): A number from 0 to 1, both inclusive.
+A higher number indicates a greater similarity.

 ##### Examples